MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/automigration-single-to-flexible-postgresql.md

 **Q. I see a pricing difference on my potential move from postgresql Basic Single Server to postgresql Flexible Server??​**

 **A.** Few servers might see a minor price revision after migration as the minimum storage limit on both offerings is different (5 GiB on Single Server and 32 GiB on Flexible Server).
 Storage cost for Flexible Server is marginally higher than Single Server.
 Any price increase is offset through better throughput and performance compared to Single Server.
-For more information on Flexible server pricing, click [here](https://azure.microsoft.com/pricing/details/postgresql/flexible-server/)
+For more information on Flexible server pricing, please refer to [this document](https://azure.microsoft.com/pricing/details/postgresql/flexible-server/)

 ## Related content